devrianmendes/artelamour/README.md

 # Technologies used

-In this project, I learned the usefulness of several technologies that I hadn't had the opportunity to work with before, and some that I wasn't even familiar with.
+This project allowed me to explore several new technologies, including some I hadn’t worked with before.

 - **Backend**:
   - **Language/Framework**: TypeScript, Node.js, Express.js
   - **Authentication**: JSON Web Tokens (jsonwebtoken), bcryptjs
   - **File Management**: Multer for image uploads
+  - **Server Configuration**: Docker & Docker Compose for containerization, Nginx as a reverse proxy, and Let's Encrypt for SSL/TLS certificates

 - **Database**:
-  - MariaDB, managed with Prisma ORM
+  - MySQL, managed with Prisma ORM

 - **Frontend**:
   - React.js for a responsive and interactive UI

 # Prerequisites
 - **Node.js** 16.x
-- **MariaDB** 10.11+
+- **MySQL** 8.0+
 - **Git** to clone the project (use the command git clone https://github.com/devrianmendes/artelamour.git)
-- **Enviroment variables**
+- **Environment Variables**
   - Create a file '.env' in the root with the following variables:
     - DATABASE_URL: Database url conection
     - JWT_SECRET: Secret key for JWT token generation